MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-branching.md

 For example, you can create a guide that includes:

-- One branch that an operator can follow if they observe temperatures over 100 degrees, and a different branch if they observe temperatures less than 100 degrees.
+- One response that an operator can follow if they observe temperatures over 100 degrees, and a different response if they observe temperatures less than 100 degrees.

-- Beginner, intermediate, and advanced branches.
+- Beginner, intermediate, and advanced responses.
 Consolidating data in a single guide reduces the maintenance required to keep three separate guides up-to-date.

 - An assessment to ensure that the instructed work was completed or was completed correctly.

-## Branching terminology
+## Non-linear guide terminology

 To get started with branching in Dynamics 365 Guides, you’ll need to know the following terms:

-- **Branching** is the blanket term given to the collection of features that enable you to create non-linear guides.

 - **Responses** are the choices that authors provide for operators.